thehyena24/Big-Data-Assignments-UE21CS343AB2/README.md

 # Big-Data-Assignments-UE21CS343AB2
-This repo contains the solutions to the assignments of my big data course taken at PES University.
+This repo contains the solutions to the assignments of my Big Data course taken at PES University.